-The HoD/Programme Manager must take that decision within ten days of the lodging of the appeal form with the Examinations Office.
-That decision may if it is a rejection be confirmed or altered by a member of the Internal Verifier team (who shall be nominated by the HoD/Programme Manager within five days of the lodging of the appeal form).
-Such confirmation or alteration shall be made within two days of the decision of the HoD/Programme Manager to give or withhold permission.
+The HoD/Programme Manager must make a decision within ten days of the lodging of the appeal form with the Examinations Office.
+The decision, may if it is a rejection be confirmed or altered by a member of the Internal Verifier team (who shall be nominated by the

+HoD/Programme Manager within five days of the lodging of the appeal form).
+Such confirmation or alteration shall be made within two days of the decision of the HoD/Programme Manager to give or withhold the permission.

-The HoD/ Programme Manager shall forthwith inform the student of the decision and if permission has been granted by the HoD/Programme Manager or the nominated member of the Internal Verifier team, convene a meeting of the Internal Verifier team to consider the appeal, to meet within ten days from the lodging of the appeal form.
-The Internal Verifier team shall decide whether the grounds of appeal have been met and whether the appropriate grade(s) was/were awarded.
-If they think fit, they may recommend to amend the grade.
-They must provide reasons in writing for the decisions they take.
+The HoD/ Programme Manager shall forthwith inform the student of a decision as soon as possible and if permission has been granted by the HoD/Programme Manager or the nominated member of the Internal Verifier/Moderator team, convene a meeting of the Internal Verifier/Moderator team to consider the appeal, to meet within ten days from the lodging of the appeal form.
+The Internal Verifier/Moderator team shall decide whether the grounds of appeal have been met and whether the appropriate grade(s) was/were awarded.
+If the grades are thought to be unfit, the recommendation to amend the grade may be made to AsB to confer a final decision accompanied with the reasons in writing for the decisions taken.